peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* <code>true</code> if this object's value, truncated to an integer, would be -(2^63) or greater, and less than 2^63; otherwise, <code>false</code>
+* <code>true</code> if this object's value, truncated to an integer, would be -(2^63) or greater, and less than 2^63; otherwise, <code>false</code>.
-.

 ### compareTo
     public int compareTo​(CBORObject other)
-Compares two CBOR objects. <p>In this implementation: </p> <ul> <li>The null pointer (null reference) is considered less than any other object.
+Compares two CBOR objects.
+This implementation was changed in version 4.0.
+ <p>In this implementation:</p> <ul> <li>The null pointer (null
- </li> <li>If either object is true, false, CBORObject.Null, or the
- undefined value, it is treated as less than the other value.
-If both objects have one of these four values, then undefined is less than CBORObject.Null, which is less than false, which is less than true.
- </li> <li>If both objects are numbers, their mathematical values are
- compared.
-Here, NaN (not-a-number) is considered greater than any number. </li> <li>If both objects are simple values other than true, false, CBORObject.Null, and the undefined value, the objects are compared according to their ordinal numbers. </li> <li>If both objects are arrays, each element is compared.
-If one array is shorter than the other and the other array begins with that array (for the purposes of comparison), the shorter array is considered less than the longer array. </li> <li>If both objects are strings, compares each string code-point by code-point, as though by the DataUtilities.CodePointCompare method. </li> <li>If both objects are maps, compares each map as though each were an array with the sorted keys of that map as the array's elements.
-If both maps have the same keys, their values are compared in the order of the sorted keys.
- </li> <li>If each object is a different type, then they are sorted
- by their type number, in the order given for the CBORType enumeration. </li> <li>If each object has different tags and both objects are otherwise equal under this method, each element is compared as though each were an array with that object's tags listed in order from outermost to innermost. </li> </ul> <p>This method is not consistent with the Equals method. </p>
+ reference) is considered less than any other object.</li> <li>If the two objects are both integers (CBORType.Integer) both floating-point values, both byte strings, both simple values (including True and False), or both text strings, their CBOR encodings (as though EncodeToBytes were called on each integer) are compared as though by a byte-by-byte comparison.
+(This means, for example, that positive integers sort before negative integers).</li> <li>If both objects have a tag, they are compared first by the tag's value then by the associated item (which itself can have a tag).</li> <li>If both objects are arrays, they are compared item by item.
+In this case, if the arrays have different numbers of items, the array with more items is treated as greater than the other array.</li> <li>If both objects are maps, their key-value pairs, sorted by key in accordance with this method, are compared, where each pair is compared first by key and then by value.
+In this case, if the maps have different numbers of key-value pairs, the map with more pairs is treated as greater than the other map.</li> <li>If the two objects have different types, the object whose type comes first in the order of untagged integers, untagged byte strings, untagged text strings, untagged arrays, untagged maps, tagged objects, untagged simple values (including True and False) and untagged floating point values sorts before the other object.</li></ul> <p>This method is consistent with the Equals method.</p>

 **Specified by:**